MoritzRS/MoritzRS/README.md

 ## What I'm doing

-I'm a computer science student.
-Besides the coursework I build my own tools and applications.
-I like implementing things from scratch in order to learn and improve my skills.
+I work as a Web Developer at [rooom](https://www.rooom.com/).
+There I build Web Apps, Tools and whatever else is needed.
-I am currently writing my bachelor thesis at the Schmalkalden University of Applied Sciences and work part-time as a web developer in a company.
+I studied computer science at the Schmalkalden University of Applied Sciences.

 ---